-When you sign up to my mailing list, you do so using a form hosted by Mailchimp.
-This means that Mailchimp holds the information on my behalf.
-If you object to this, you must unsubscribe from my mailing list and let me know that you also want me to delete the data held by Mailchimp.
+When you sign up to my mailing list, you do so using a form hosted by MailerLite.
+This means that MailerLite holds the information on my behalf.
+If you object to this, you must unsubscribe from my mailing list and let me know that you also want me to delete the data held by MailerLite.

 If you have posted a comment on this website, I will retain the information you provided in order to maintain that comment’s presence on the site.